evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Performance/_index.md

 ### Steering

-Dynamic steering is standard on Tesla Model Y Performance.
+Dynamic steering is standard on the Tesla Model Y Performance.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes